pcdavies/kubernetes-tutorial/CentOS.md

 ## Install the Master and Node

+Note: when configuing the image with VirtualBox or VMWare Fusion, it is recommended to set up a second network, and assign stattic IP addressed - e.g. 172.31.x.x

 ### Download and setup CentOS 7
  - Download the DVD ISO from [CentOS Download Center](https://www.centos.org/download/)